bsumser/geocoder/README.md

 ---
 ## Dependencies

    Geocoder relies upon the requests, numpy, and gpxpy module, you can use "pip3" to install these via the command below.
-The user will need there own valid Texas A&M geocoding API key
+The user will need there own valid Texas A&M geocoding API key as well to utilize their service for program functionality.

 ```
 pip3 install -r requirements.txt